Weah, Dest spark US to 2-1 win over Costa Rica in qualifier - WHIZ News

 “Everything was kind of a rush.
 I had to warm up, get ready quick,” Weah said.

 With Matthew Hoppe on the touchline about to replace Weah, Weston McKennie passed to Dest, who dished to Weah.
-His 10-yard shot from an angle bounced off a diving Moreira and inside the near post.
+His 10-yard shot from an angle hit the post and ricocheted off a diving Moreira and in,

 “It just so happened that the ball came out wide to Serge, and I saw the run,” Weah said.
 “I just hit it one time, and it happened to go in.”